tybalex/otto8-log-tool/README.md

 cd otto8-log-tool
 ```

-2. Create and activate a virtual environment:
+2. Create and activate a virtual environment, make sure to use python 3.11+:

 ```bash
 python -m venv otto8-log-tool-py3.11